 On an adjudicative referral or a Referral to a Committee, the Committee is to prepare a final report: section 106L.
+The Committee conducts hearings where the doctor may be represented by a lawyer and present evidence and make submissions.
+They generally last no less than three days.
 The final report is to go to the Determining Authority established by s.106Q.
 If the report contains a unanimous or majority finding of inappropriate practice, the Determining Authority by draft (section 106T) and then final, determination (section 106TA) must adopt one or more of the courses set out in section 106U.
-They include reprimand and disqualification from provisions of specified services and "repayment" of monetary benefits under the medicare scheme.
+They include reprimand and disqualification from provisions of specified services and "repayment" of monetary benefits under the Medicare scheme.